Ethics in religion: Christian ethics

-Christian ethics is a branch of Christian theology that defines virtuous behavior and wrong behavior from a Christian perspective.
-Systematic theological study of Christian ethics is called "moral theology".

 Christian virtues are often divided into four cardinal virtues and three theological virtues.
 Christian ethics includes questions regarding how the rich should act toward the poor, how women are to be treated, and the morality of war.
 Christian ethicists, like other ethicists, approach ethics from different frameworks and perspectives.
-The approach of virtue ethics has also become popular in recent decades, largely due to the work of Alasdair MacIntyre and Stanley Hauerwas.

-There are several different schema of vice and virtue.
-Aquinas adopted the four cardinal virtues of Aristotle (justice, courage, temperance and prudence), and added to them the Christian virtues of faith, hope and charity.
+There are several different schemas of vice and virtue.
+Aquinas adopted the four cardinal virtues of Aristotle (justice, courage, temperance and prudence), and added to them the Christian virtues of faith, hope and charity 1 Corinthians 13.
 Other schema include the Seven Deadly Sins and the Seven virtues.

+Bernhard Häring, a Catholic Redemptorist priest and scholar, opened up moral theology in 1954 with his three-volume work, The Law of Christ.
+He based Christian ethics on the moral theology of Jesus in the Scriptures, rather than "a legalistic system of precepts and sanctions."

+The approach of virtue ethics has become popular in recent decades, largely due to the work of Alasdair MacIntyre who, in his 1981 book After Virtue, refers to the ethical virtues of Aristotle to develop practical reasoning and human agency.
+Stanley Hauerwas, in his work Vision and Virtue, believes that virtues and principles are shorthand reminders for moral education and guidance found in stories.
+They are not universalizing principles, but contextual and depend on the moral development of the agent in question.